In order for glaciers to form, it needs to meet several conditions:

 When glaciers dump sediment at the end of the glacier, it can choke the carrying capacity of streams.
 When glacial ice melts, it creates a braided stream with the flow of water winding back and forth.

 Kettles are depressions that form from dead ice.
 When glaciers recede, large blocks of ice are left behind.
 If outwash gets dumped around it, ice melts in the middle.
-This creates a depression lake which are kettles.
+This creates a depression lake which is a kettle.

-Most glaciers have breaks (or crevasses) at the top of then.
+Most glaciers have breaks (or crevasses) at the top of them.
 These brittle parts in glaciers are deep cracks due to the stress of moving on rocky terrain beneath.